Entropy of microcanonical finite-graph ensembles: Mean-field solutions for graphs with prescribed degree sequence

-This solution becomes accurate when $N$ is sufficiently large as long as $\max_{j} d_{j}$ is sufficiently small \cite{Frieze2016}.
+This solution becomes accurate when $N$ is sufficiently large as long as $\max_{j} d_{j}$ is sufficiently small (see Ref.~\cite{Frieze2016} for a more precise argument on the scaling of degrees).
 Here, the double factorial is defined as $n!! \equiv \prod_{k=0}^{\lceil n/2 \rceil-1} (n-2k) = n (n-2) (n-4) \cdots$ and $\lceil \cdot \rceil$ is the ceil function.
 The standard derivation of Eq.~(\ref{BCformula}) is based on combinatorial and probabilistic arguments (see Refs.~\cite{Wormald1999,Noy2015} for details).
 In contrast, we consider mean-field approximations of $F(\ket{z})$ and examine the resulting estimate of the number of graphs.